ismatyson/ismatyson/README.md

 - 👋 Hi, I’m @ismatyson
 - 👀 I’m interested in Front-end development
 - 🌱 I’m currently learning React
-- 💞️ I’m looking to collaborate on React apps
+- 💞️ I’m looking to collaborate on VueJs or ReactJs apps
 - 📫 How to reach me : tyson.muvunyi6@gmail.com

 <!---